Reliable Majority Vote Computation with Complementary Sequences for UAV Waypoint Flight Control: Introduction

-\item We demonstrate the applicability of the proposed method to a scenario where a \ac{UAV} is guided by distributed sensors based on MV computation.
-We provide the corresponding convergence analysis.
-We show that the proposed approach is globally uniformly ultimately bounded in mean square in Theorem~\ref{th:oacMVstable}.
+\item We demonstrate the applicability of the proposed method to a \ac{UAV} flight control scenario based on \ac{MV} computation.
+We provide the corresponding convergence analysis and show that the proposed approach is globally uniformly ultimately bounded in mean square in Theorem~\ref{th:oacMVstable}.